Dave's commuter

 a quick release of some sort.
 You have to buckle it to your seat.

-I'd also like to modify the pannier rack with some fuel line
+I'd also like to modify the pannier rack with some

 extensions